-The ride from Park City through Parley’s Pass is a beauty!
+The ride from Park City through Parley’s Pass is a beauty.
 The road snakes its way between the mountain walls on either side of the pass.
-I received such a positive reaction to the bright colors in my “Sunset” series last summer, I decided to parlay that into my “Road” series.
+I received such a positive reaction to the bright colors in my “Sunset” series last summer, I decided to parlay that into my Roads Series.

 I really like layering complimentary color glazes over each other.
-In the painting above, I initially had hatch marks in the sky, similar to “Sidewinder”,(above this one), but wasn’t happy with it.
+In the painting above, I initially had hatch marks in the sky, similar to “Sidewinder” but wasn’t happy with it.
 I took a big squeegee and pulled the color out of the sky and let it overlap the surrounding areas.
 You can see the hatch-mark remnants at the top of the sky.
+I really like having some type of threshold to create space.
+The overpass in this panting is a bit less traditional as it is above rather than below the main focus of the piece.

 Early morning sun bathes Parley’s Pass in a moving symphony of warmth.